 Even better, past reports have shown that high power tibial acceleration frequencies –a risk factor for tibial fracture – were lower in forefoot running than in heel strike running [2].

-Last but not least, forefoot running may provide another layer of impact protection on the shins because forefoot striking while running engages a more compliant ankle-joint at ground-contact which holds the foot more stable while tamping down impact shock on the tibia [4].
+Last but not least, forefoot running provides an additional layer of impact protection on the shins because it was found to engage a more compliant ankle-joint at landing.
+This was found to hold the foot more stable while tamping down impact shock on the tibia [4].

-By these measures, forefoot running may be hugely significant in the prevention of not only a tibial fracture, but other lower leg injuries such as shin splints and CECS.
+By these measures, forefoot running is hugely significant in the prevention of not only a tibial fracture, but other lower leg injuries such as shin splints and CECS.

-In contrast, heel strike running appears to put the shin under stronger pressure at touchdown because striking heel-first while running tilts the tibia away from the upper body, or the center of mass (shown below) which causes the center of mass to crash head-on with the stance leg [3].
-In this way, tibial shock and anteroposterior axis accelerations may increase to exceed normal which may cause the shins to dangerously overheat and become more vulnerable to pain and injury [4].
+In contrast, heel strike running puts the shins under stronger pressure at touchdown because striking heel-first while running tilts the tibia away from the upper body, or the center of mass (shown below) which causes the center of mass to crash head-on with the stance leg [3].
+In this way, tibial shock and anteroposterior axis accelerations increase to exceed normal which causes the shins to dangerously overheat and become more vulnerable to pain and injury [4].

 If you’ve enjoyed this article, you’ll love my content over at my YouTube channel, here, where I discuss more on the performance and injury prevention benefits of forefoot running vs heel strike running.